WARNING: Still Under Construction

 I've already found this tool wall be be a great asset to my shop.
 My tools have a place and I'm very careful to make sure that they go back where they belong.

 I know that some have given up on French cleats for their tools.
 So far I've been very pleased with mine.
 The holders however were designed so that the french cleats can be removed from the backs and they can be flush mounted.
 I did that partly because to the left of the windows I have some wall space where I plan to make a tool cabinet.
 I'm sure that some of these tool holders will end up in there and something else will take their place in these French cleats.
+Since these holders were all made from scrap wood I'm only out the time spent making them if I end up doing something else with a particular tool.
+I'm already going to be doing that with the mini mallet.

 The design for this outfeed table was taken from one made by Marc Spagnuolo, the Wood Whisperer.
 He's actually made two different versions for his shop.